 BOARD OF DIRECTORS

 The composition of the Board is governed by the bylaws of the organization.
-The Artistic and Executive Directors are ex officio, but non-voting, members.
+The Artistic Director and Executive Director are ex officio, but non-voting, members.
 Two members of the Chorus serve on the Board at any given time.
 They are joined by up to fourteen others, making a total of up to eighteen members (but usually fewer) on the Board.
 Those who volunteer their energies to the government of the organization are drawn from a wide range of backgrounds, but are united in their commitment to the mission of the Chorus.
 Some have choral experience, others have not, but all have attended concerts and appreciate the unique quality of Chamber Chorus presentations.

 Dick Brickson, President